Ainara12/Pands-project/README.md

 **9. General conclusion:**

-From this study I have done and the evidence we have gathered , we cannot really confirm 100% that an specific iris flower belongs to any of the three species.
-However, based on the data we have at the moment (150 instances) we can predict with high accuracy that iris setosa have wider sepals and smallest petals than the other two species while generally iris versicolor and virginica have wider and longer petals and also longer sepals than setosa.
+From this study I have done and based on the data we have at the moment (150 instances), we can say that iris setosa have wider sepals and smallest petals than the other two species while generally iris versicolor and virginica have wider and longer petals and also longer sepals than setosa.
+Taking this into account, we can predict with high accuracy ( over 90% accuracy) to which species an iris flower belongs to just adding its measurements to our model.